Real organic bags and fake organic bags

 How compostability is feigned.

-Counterfeit organic bags in circulation
+Fake organic bags are in circulation

 Such behavior on the part of some manufacturers is highly unacceptable and illegal.
 Not only are consumers misled, but confidence in the entire bioplastics industry is also damaged.
 We therefore demand rapid clarification and intervention by the authorities.